HIPAA Security Issues

 • Enhanced Privacy: Patient data never leaves the therapist's device, greatly reducing the risk of unauthorized access or breaches.

-• HIPAA Compliance: We ensure our app meets all HIPAA standards, while also implementing additional local security measures to ensure even more robust protection.
+• HIPAA Compliance: We ensure our app meets all HIPAA standards, while also implementing additional local security measures.

-• Faster, More Efficient Workflow: Since data processing happens locally, therapists don’t have to worry about internet connectivity issues, resulting in faster and more reliable access to important patient information.
+• Faster, More Efficient Workflow: Since data processing happens locally, therapists don't have to worry about internet connectivity issues.

 Protecting Data Beyond Certification